datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 .. figure:: ../artwork/src/catalog/catalog_step_funding.png

-Setting the default dataset
+Setting the catalog home page
-"""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""

-When one navigates to a specific catalog's root address, i.e. without a ``dataset_id`` and ``dataset_version`` specified in the URL, the browser application checks if a so-called "superdataset" (a default or homepage dataset) is specified for the catalog.
+When one navigates to a specific catalog's root address, i.e. without a ``dataset_id`` and ``dataset_version`` specified in the URL, the browser application checks if a home page is specified for the catalog.
 If not, it renders the 404 page.

-The specification of a superdataset could be useful for cases where the catalog, when navigated to, should always render the top-level list of available datasets in the catalog (provided by the metadata as subdatasets to the superdataset).
+The specification of a home page could be useful for cases where the catalog, when navigated to, should always render the top-level list of available datasets in the catalog (provided by the metadata as subdatasets to the superdataset).

-Let's add our toy dataset as the catalog's superdataset, using the ``set-super`` subcommand and additionally specifying the dataset's ``dataset_id`` (``-i/--dataset-id`` flag) and ``dataset_version`` (``-v/--dataset-version`` flag):
+Let's add our toy dataset as the catalog's home page, using the ``catalog-set`` command with the ``home`` property, and additionally specifying the dataset's ``dataset_id`` (``-i/--dataset-id`` flag) and ``dataset_version`` (``-v/--dataset-version`` flag):

 .. runrecord:: _examples/DL-101-182-109
    :language: console